When you’re on the go you don’t have time or resources to create gorgeous, Instagram-worthy breakfasts.

 Let chia seed pudding set overnight or for a minimum of 4 hours.

 THE MORNING OF: Add optional desired toppings like organic almond butter, or organic blueberries and eat right out of the container!

 REQUIRED EQUIPMENT: Blender Bottle

-Share your Protein Chia Seed Pudding on social media and be sure to tag me @triplepeakpaleo!
+When you share your Protein Chia Seed Pudding on social media be sure to tag me @triplepeakpaleo!
 I'd love to see how you use this breakfast on the go!

 HOW TO MAKE PROTEIN CHIA SEED PUDDING

 Watch this demo to see just how easy it is to make chia seed pudding!

 This post contains affiliate links.
 I love sharing all this free content with you, but it does cost me money.
 I make a small percentage from the products I link to and I will only ever share products that I truly believe in and use in my own kitchen.
 I would greatly appreciate your support by using my links if you plan on purchasing any of these awesome products!